 The Grand Aquarium is a massive four-story tank full of an exciting array of marine life.
 While the main tanks are home to a school of 5,000 fish from clownfish, lionfish, blue fins tuna, to whale sharks, visitors can also find tiny seahorses, garden eels, and jellyfish.

 Where is it and when to visit: Ocean Park is located on the southern side of Hong Kong Island and it’s connected by the subway at the Ocean Park station (South Island Line), there are a number of buses connecting to Admiralty and Causeway Bay.

-How to plan your visit: The cable cars are a classic and one of the most popular features in the Ocean Park because it offers an amazing view of Hong Kong Island’s southern side.
-For hikers, the Brick Hill (Nam Long Shan) hiking trail below the cable car is actually open to the public – it’s an easy walk with also an enchanting view of the ocean and beyond.
-For those with more time, explore the Hong Kong southern districts like Stanley, Repulse Bay, or Wong Chuk Hang.
+How to plan your visit: The cable cars are a classic and one of the most popular features in Ocean Park because they offer an amazing view of Hong Kong Island’s southern side.
+To hikers, the Brick Hill (Nam Long Shan) hiking trail below the cable car is actually open to the public – it’s an easy walk with an enchanting view of the ocean and beyond.
+To those with more time, explore the Hong Kong southern districts like Stanley, Repulse Bay, or Wong Chuk Hang.

 For more about Hong Kong’s incredible and free viewpoints around the harbor, visit here.

 The highlights: Once the largest aquarium in the world, it gained significance in its advanced technology of breeding whale sharks and reef manta rays

 Must-see: Whale sharks, reef manta rays, and manatees